aurora0x27/qqmusic-cli/README.md

 ## 5. More about this project

-The inspiration of the project come from the project [musicfox](https://github.com/go-musicfox/go-musicfox), and [spotify-tui](https://github.com/Rigellute/spotify-tui)
+The inspiration of the project came from the project [musicfox](https://github.com/go-musicfox/go-musicfox), and [spotify-tui](https://github.com/Rigellute/spotify-tui)

 Using libraries: